Makkt2060/nwdaf_model/README.md

 The project contains a structured Python notebook to describe the Exploratory Data Analysis (EDA) process, showing the details about the dataset used for training the ML model to detect anomalies.
 This notebook is available [here](./DAP/notebooks/eda.ipynb).

-## ML Models:
+## ML Model:

 The project also has a structured Python notebook for describing the training process of ML models.
 It is worth noting that this notebook pertains to an experimentation phase, being a good first step to understand how the training process occurs.
 This notebook can be accessed [here](./DAP/notebooks/model_training.ipynb).

-In the production environment, the code of this notebook is organized in Python scripts, available on the [model folder](./DAP/model/).
+In the production environment, the code of this notebook is organized in Python scripts, available in the [model folder](./DAP/model/).

-## Requirements :
+## Requirements:

 **Python libraries:**
 - pandas